hitoshi-watase/sercrod/docs/reference/directives/api.md

 For non-clickable, non-file elements, `*api` builds an automatic deduplication key and uses an internal `__apiOnce` set:

-- Nablla computes a body hash once at render time:
+- Sercrod computes a body hash once at render time:
   - It evaluates the body expression in the same way as `runJsonLike`.
   - It then `JSON.stringify`s the result.
   - On any error, the hash is an empty string.